AAlexandre1/TypeScript-Fundamentals/Notes.md

    age: number;
    private courses: string[];
    gradYear: number;
-   In TypeScript the properties for the class can be set in advance unlike in JavaScript In JavaScript properties would be added by setting them in the constructor.
+   In TypeScript the properties for the class can be defined in advance unlike in JavaScript

    constructor(name: string, age: number, courses: string[], gradYear: number) {
       this.name = name;